What is Dalacin Cream?

-Our online GPs generally do not recommend drinking alcohol while taking any prescription medication.
+Our online Doctors generally do not recommend drinking alcohol while taking any prescription medication.
 Drinking alcohol is not likely to affect the efficacy of Dalacin Cream’s active ingredient clindamycin, but you may suffer unwelcome side effects.
 These could include, vomiting, stomach pain, hot flushes, palpitations, and headaches.

 What are the side effects of Dalacin Cream?